jaydson/react-native-test/README.md

+## Specifics
+- Install Expo on your Android Phone
+- Enter on the react-native-test directory
+- Run `yarn start`
+- Scan the QRCode with the Expo app

+## Creat React App Native Stuff
 This project was bootstrapped with [Create React Native App](https://github.com/react-community/create-react-native-app).

 Below you'll find information about performing common tasks.
 The most recent version of this guide is available [here](https://github.com/react-community/create-react-native-app/blob/master/react-native-scripts/template/README.md).